Raskelof/FIFA-Tournament-Web-App/README.md

 You could say there are three leagues in the app, a player ranking league, a double(or more) team league and a single league.

-'The player ranking league is a race between individual players.
+* The player ranking league is a race between individual players.
 Players get or loose ranking points for every match they play(single, double or more).

-'The double league is a classic soccer league table.
+* The double league is a classic soccer league table.
 The team earns 3 points for a win and 1 point for a draw.'

-'The single league works the same way as the double league, but this league only summerizes individual players.
+* The single league works the same way as the double league, but this league only summerizes individual players.

 Player ranking calculation and the 10% rule